gammapy/gammapy/docs/image/plotting.rst

 ---------------------------------------------

-The following example shows how to plot a very wide Galactic plane survey image by splitting it into multiple panels using the `~gammapy.image.GalacticPlaneSurveyPanelPlot` class.
+The following example shows how to plot a very wide Galactic plane survey image by splitting it into multiple panels using the `~gammapy.image.MapPanelPlotter` class.

 .. plot:: image/survey_example.py